clhoward/Howard-Portfolio/Final_Project_pt3_CassieHoward.md

 *Part III*

 Now it is time to start putting the story with the visuals.
 I gathered all the references and research I had done in Part I and started drafting the story without using the visuals.
 I decided to use the tool Shorthand to tell the story, so I started matching the visuals to the written story in Shorthand.
 As I did this, I found that I had two visuals that were redundant, so I removed one.
 I also re-evaluated the visual for battery power range and decided it wasn’t needed.
+I finalized the [color pallet](/https://coolors.co/9e0142-d53e4f-f46d43-fdae61-fee08b-e6f598-abdda4-66c2a5-3288bd-5e4fa2) I wanted to use and found the images that helped tell the stroy.
 The order of the story changed a little, but the main sections of problem, solution, and conclusion from the storyboard remained the same.

 **Click Why you Should drive Electric to see the final story.**